PedroDNBR/clicker-game/README.md

 # Clicker game

-Game made in one week on Unity to practice the MVC Pattern
+Game made in three weeks on Unity to practice the MVC Pattern